Aleido-Learning/adapt-contrib-languagePicker/README.md

 Browser window title text.
 For example, "Language selection".

 #### displayTitle (string):
 Header text.
-For example, "Please select a language."
+For example, "Language selection"

 #### body (string):
 Introductory or explanatory text.
 For example, "Welcome to ACME Learning.
-This course is available in several languages.
-Please make a selection."
+This course is available in several languages."

+#### instruction (string):
+Instruction text.
+For example, "Please make a selection."

 #### \_showOnCourseLoad (boolean):
 Determines whether the language picker will be displayed on course load.
 If set to `false`, the course will load with the default language selected and the user will need to use the icon in the navigation bar to change languages.
 The default value is `true`.